okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-center/directory-coexistence/lab-3-generic-database/index.md

 ## Stop the example

-After you have completed the example, stop the application and remove the running Docker containers.
+After you complete the example, stop the application and remove the running Docker containers.

 1. In the `okta-reference-coexistence-db-example` directory, stop the current running containers with <kbd>Ctrl</kbd> + <kbd>C</kbd>.
 1. Remove the containers: